Belarus: EU 'not intimidated' by Lukashenko's migrant threat | DW | 06.07.2021

 The 27-member bloc had retaliated against Minsk after a Ryanair flight carrying opposition journalist Raman Pratasevich was forced to land in Belarus in May, which led to his arrest.

-Lithuania is the home of Sviatlana Tsikhanouskaya, a Belarusian opposition figure to Lukashenko who ran against him in last year's presidential election.
+Lithuania is the home of Sviatlana Tsikhanouskaya, a Belarusian opposition figure who ran against Lukashenko in last year's presidential election.
 She fled the country after the election, and disputes Lukashenko's landslide win.

 Lukashenko has cracked down on opposition demonstrators since the election in August, and imposed new restrictions on the media.